Vincidax/airbnb-clone-project/README.md

 All incoming data is validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).

 **Why it matters:** Protects the database and front end from malicious data inputs and preserves the integrity of the application.
 ---
 These security layers are foundational for building a trustworthy and reliable Airbnb-like platform.
 ---
+## 🔁 CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the building, testing, and deployment of code.
+This approach helps development teams detect bugs early, deliver features faster, and maintain high-quality code through frequent integration and deployment.

+In this project, a CI/CD pipeline ensures that every change pushed to the repository is automatically tested and deployed if it passes the necessary checks.
+This process improves reliability, speeds up development, and reduces manual errors.

+### ⚙️ Tools Used:
+- **GitHub Actions**: Automates testing, linting, and deployment directly from GitHub.
+- **Docker**: Provides containerized environments for consistent builds and deployments across different platforms.
+- **Heroku / Vercel / AWS (optional)**: Can be used for deploying the backend or front-end services with minimal setup.

+With CI/CD in place, this Airbnb Clone project can scale efficiently and be safely updated in a collaborative development environment.

+---